RobertoRoos/sawIntuitiveResearchKitWiki/Build.md

   bash ./autocisst.sh
   ```

 Now under the `~/dev/cisst directory`, there are three folders: `cisst-saw`, `cisstNetlib-Linux` and `build`.
-If you have `sawIntuitiveResearchKitQtPID` under the `build/bin directory`, the build is successful.
+If you have `sawIntuitiveResearchKitQtPID` under the `dev/cisst/build/cisst/bin directory`, the build is successful.

 ### 2.2.
 Manual build

 These instructions allow you to go step by step if you are running into issues with the automatic build.
-These instructions will automatically set it in release mode.

 1. Create folder, source, build